 - Star Fox: Who'd think someone like Wolf O'Donnell would get one in his Super Smash Bros.
 Brawl appearance?
 He's the Type 1 variety, too, when judged by his whole costume!

-- Vamp in Metal Gear Solid 4 has type one of these, distinguishing from and adding to the subtext between him and his Bishōnen opponent, Raiden.
+- Vamp in Metal Gear Solid 4: Guns of the Patriots has type one of these, distinguishing from and adding to the subtext between him and his Bishōnen opponent, Raiden.

 - Tekken: Marduk was the only male character by default to have chest hair in the games, a departure from all of the other guys, who look like they have waxed chests.
 Ganryu can also be customized to have chest hair, but he's a type 2.
 Miguel later joined the cast in 6.

 - Both Shadow the Hedgehog◊ and Silver the Hedgehog◊ from the Sonic games have a notable "chest fur".